RaspberryPiFoundation/editor-ui/README.md

 7. Get someone to approve the PR and then merge.
 8. Within the releases tab, create a new tag with the version number of the new release with the target set to `main`.
 9. Give the release the same name as the tag and paste the `CHANGELOG` diff in the description.
-10. Set the release to be the latest release and publish.
+10. Set the release to be the latest release and publish 🚀
-11. Go to Cloudflare and under `Workers > KV` select `editor` and change the `production-ref` to `releases/<new_version_number>`.
-12. Go to `editor.raspberrypi.org` to see the new changes on production... 🚀